 After the Giving of Alms’ head to the impressive Morning Market held in the town center.
 The is the perfect place to be to watch the locals begin their day, and if you would like to indulge in a traditional breakfast.

 If this does not sound like your thing, then why not try Le Bistro Ban Vat Sene.
-This is a popular breakfast spot by tourists and expats.
+This is a popular breakfast spot for tourists and ex-pats.
 They offer a mixture of Lao and Western cuisine to suit any pallet, as well as set menus.

 Daytime- Experience Local Life

-I recommend on your last day to do an activity which will give you some insight into life here in Laos.
-Now, depending on your interests I will let you decide what you think best suits.
+I recommend on your last day to do an activity that will give you some insight into life here in Laos.
+Now, depending on your interests I will let you decide what you think best suits you.

 Evening- Garavek Storytelling